 Flight manual.
 A manual, associated with the certificate of airworthiness, containing limitations within which the aircraft is to be considered airworthy, and instructions and information necessary to the flight crew members for the safe operation of the aircraft.

 Flight plan.
-Specified information provided to air traffic services units, relative to an intended flight or portion of a flight of an aircraft.
+Specified information relative to an intended flight or portion of a flight of an aircraft.